Ahiya1/a2s2/keen/docs/VISION.md

 ### Business Metrics
 - **$1M ARR** within 12 months
 - **$10M ARR** within 24 months
-- **80% gross margins** through efficient infrastructure
+- **80% gross margins** through efficient infrastructure and 5x markup

 ### Technical Metrics
 - **Sub-second response times** for agent spawning
 - **Real-time streaming** with <100ms latency
 - **99.99% data isolation** between users
+- **Admin analytics** providing comprehensive platform insights

 ## Vision Statement

-**keen democratizes autonomous software development by providing a production-grade, multi-tenant platform that enables developers worldwide to harness the power of recursive AI agents with complete transparency, real-time visibility, and enterprise-grade reliability.**
+**keen democratizes autonomous software development by providing a production-grade, multi-tenant platform that enables developers worldwide to harness the power of recursive AI agents with complete transparency, real-time visibility, enterprise-grade reliability, and straightforward credit-based pricing.**

-keen transforms software development from a manual, time-intensive process into an intelligent, collaborative effort between humans and autonomous agents, making sophisticated development capabilities accessible to developers of all skill levels and team sizes.
+keen transforms software development from a manual, time-intensive process into an intelligent, collaborative effort between humans and autonomous agents, making sophisticated development capabilities accessible to developers of all skill levels and team sizes while maintaining complete administrative oversight and analytics capabilities.

+With its revolutionary credit system (no packages), 1M context windows, and privileged admin access for platform management, keen sets a new standard for autonomous development platforms.